python-pillow/Pillow/docs/handbook/image-file-formats.rst

 ^^^

 Pillow reads GIF87a and GIF89a versions of the GIF file format.
-The library writes LZW encoded files in GIF87a by default, unless GIF89a features are used or GIF89a is already in use.
+The library writes files in GIF87a by default, unless GIF89a features are used or GIF89a is already in use.
+Files are written with LZW encoding.

 GIF files are initially read as grayscale (``L``) or palette mode (``P``) images.
 Seeking to later frames in a ``P`` image will change the image to